MarissaReitsma/AHEaD-2022/README.md

 Read more about the Medicare risk adjustment formula and data in the Supplementary Material of Zink & Rose (2021) [here](https://informatics.bmj.com/content/bmjhci/28/1/e100414.full.pdf?with-ds=yes).

 Select five variables to start with to generate.
+Rely on the information in the above Supplementary Material to guide the distributions you select.

 ## Weeks 5-7 (July 18 - August 5)